 Because some members of the family known as MAN, and others who have married into it, produced letters, diaries, journals, books, poems, etc. the purpose of this page is to create links to the full texts of these.
 It also includes recollections of and obituaries on various members of the family.
 A page containing family WILLS can be found HERE.

 Much of the material here is in PDF format and requires Adobe Acrobat Reader software which can be downloaded for free HERE.

-The most recent piece of research on a family connected to the Man family has just been completed: The Palmer Family of Roydon and Chelsea.
+A recent piece of research on a family connected to the Man family has just been completed: The Palmer Family of Roydon and Chelsea.
 All living (and many not) members of the Man family are descended from a Susannah Cradock/Craddock whose brother Richard married Hester Palmer.
 For ease of download this work has been divided into two parts: Part One can be downloaded HERE and Part Two can be downloaded HERE.
 Both are PDFs.

 A ‘publication’ on two of the daughters of Richard Craddock/Cradock, Susannah and Sarah, was released in November 2013.
 This report is divided into three: 1.
 The ENTIRE report of a little over 500 pages.
 And then, for ease of download, if you have a slow internet connection, the report has been divided into two smaller sections consisting of first Susannah and her three husbands and second her sister Sarah.
 The format of all three is in PDF.